-For Fiscal Years 2025 through 2029, the University currently expects to borrow up to approximately \$625 million for non-refunding purposes, including the \$72,340,000 new money portion of its General Revenue and Refunding Bonds, 2025A (the "2025A Bonds"), issued on March 6, 2025.
+For Fiscal Years 2025 through 2029, the University currently expects to borrow up to approximately \$625 million (including the non-refunding portions of the Bonds, the 2025B Bonds and the 2025C Bonds, if any) for non-refunding purposes.
 The actual amount the University borrows may vary from this estimate.
 In addition, the University expects to continue to make draws in connection with the University's program for Financing Assets in the Short-Term (the "FAST Program") on a not-to-exceed \$40 million non-revolving line of credit (the "FAST Non-Revolving Line of Credit").
 See "UNIVERSITY DEBT AND ESTIMATED DEBT SERVICE-General Revenue Obligations-Lines of Credit."
 If the Board of Regents approves additional projects, the University may fund such projects on an interim basis, with proceeds of Commercial Paper Notes issuable from time to time in a not-to-exceed \$250 million principal amount, or on a long-term basis with bond proceeds.
 To provide additional liquidity as needed, the University also has a revolving line of credit sized at \$100 million (the "Revolving Line of Credit"), which is currently in effect and is currently undrawn.